dorohuchon/Oikopleura_dioica_mitochondrial_genome/README.md

-# Supplementary data Klirs et al., deciphering the mitochondrial genome of *Oikopleura dioica*
+# Supplementary data Klirs et al., Evolutionary Insights from the Mitochondrial Genome of *Oikopleura dioica*: Sequencing Challenges, RNA Editing, Gene Transfers to the Nucleus, and tRNA Loss

 **This repository contains supplemental materials from:**
-Yael Klirs, Carmela Gissi, Rade Garic, Tal Pupko, Thomas Stach, Dorothee Huchon. deciphering the mitochondrial genome of *Oikopleura dioica*
+Yael Klirs, Carmela Gissi, Rade Garic, Tal Pupko, Thomas Stach, Dorothee Huchon.
+Evolutionary Insights from the Mitochondrial Genome of *Oikopleura dioica*: Sequencing Challenges, RNA Editing, Gene Transfers to the Nucleus, and tRNA Loss
 <br><br>

 ## ONT Reads trimmed from adapters obtained from PCR fragments sequencing